Contrast-Security-OSS/docs/content/installation/setup/auth/SSO.md

 * You may receive a warning dialog regarding the implications of changing authentication.
 Please read it carefully before proceeding.
 * Use the provided information to set up Contrast with your IdP.
 * Provide a name for your IdP as well as the associated metadata to connect to Contrast.
-* If you want Contrast to automatically create new user accounts for individuals who are authenticated with SAML when they log in to Contrast, check the box to **Enable user provisioning**.
+* If you want to automatically create new user accounts when someone make a SAML request to log in to Contrast, check the box to **Enable user provisioning**.
   * Use the dropdown menus to choose the **Default Organization Role** and **Default Application Access Group** for the new users.
   * Add the **Accepted Domains** that must be used to trigger user provisioning (e.g., gmail.com).
 * Click **Test Connection** button to test the configuration.
 If an error occurs, Contrast provides a debug log for troubleshooting.
 (This test only validates the metadata and Contrast's ability to connect to the IdP.)